-The only personal data the Company currently collects through this Website is the information you send to us when you contact the Company with your direct questions and comments through the Contact Us page on this Website.
+The only personal data the Company currently collects through this Website is the information you send to us when you contact the Company with your direct questions and comments through the

 The Company takes certain precautions to protect our users’ information and to limit the risk that it will be accessed without authorization, including use of certain industry standard technologies and practices.
 We cannot, however, ensure or warrant the security of any information you transmit to the Company, and you do so at your own risk.
 If the Company learns of a security systems breach, then we may attempt to notify you electronically so that you can take appropriate protective steps.
 The Company may post a notice on the Website if a security breach occurs.
 Depending on where you live, you may have a legal right to receive notice of a security breach in writing.
 To receive a free written notice of a security breach, or if you have any questions about the security of the Website, please contact us at email@example.com.